 I moved to Bellingen in 2010, after Black Saturday I could no longer live in bushfire country and I had always dreamed of living in a warm place.
 I stayed three years then I moved to White Cliffs in 2013.
 I lived and worked in a dugout underground and created a range of jewellery featuring opal, antique pottery and glass from the wonderfully inspiring palette of White cliffs.

 In 2020 I bought an acre in Eulo where I now live and work, custom designing one of a kind pieces of jewellery for clients.
 I have a showroom in Eulo for my ready made pieces which is open daily by appointment from April to October.

 My primary obsession as a goldsmith is with opal.
 I first discovered Queensland boulder opal on a trip around Australia with my daughter in a Kombi.
 Whilst free camping on the Paroo at Eulo I met Garry Berghopher at the Eulo stores and he put me to work setting some of his opal.
 My life has never been the same!
 Prior to this I used to do

 a lot of beading, I had my own 8 week beading course I taught at Community centres and Tafe around Melbourne.
 Once I discovered opal I stopped beading and concentrated on setting all those amazing works of art from under the ground.
-Each winter since that first trip I satisfy my itchy feet by going to the opal fields in Yowah, Koroit and White Cliffs to set opal for the tourists, miners, locals - anyone and everyone!
+Each winter since that first trip I satisfied my itchy feet by going to the opal fields in Yowah, Koroit and White Cliffs to set opal for the tourists, miners, locals - anyone and everyone!